dnesteruk/yii2-book-catalog/README.md

 <p><strong>Task for PHP developer.</strong></p>
 <p>
 <ol>
-			<li> Create a directory of books, with the possibility of CRUD.
-Each book must have:
+			<li> <strong>Create a directory of books, with the possibility of CRUD.
+Each book must have:</strong>
 				<ol>
 					<li>Name.
 (Obligatory field)</li>
 					<li>Brief description.
 (Optional field)</li>